JordanSpencerWu/old-website/_posts/blog/2016/2016-02-26-drawing-with-svg.markdown

 #### Symbol

 The symbol element is used to define graphical template objects which can be instantiated by a <use> element.
-The use of symbol elements for graphics that are used multiple times in the same document adds structure and semantics.
+The use of symbol elements for graphics that are used multiple times in the same document.

 {% highlight html %}
   <svg width="300" height="300">